sebastian89n/code-learning-hub/tools/liquibase/README.md

 - **Changelog Management:** A changelog file lists the change sets and their execution order, making it easy to maintain and track changes over time.

-### Common Information

-- **`liquibase.properties`:** This configuration file specifies the database connection details and other settings that Liquibase uses.

-- **`liquibase.changelog.xml`:** The changelog file is an XML file that lists all the change sets in the correct order.

-- **`<changeSet>`:** Within the changelog file, each database change is defined as a `<changeSet>` element, specifying the SQL statements or database actions to execute.

-- **Liquibase CLI:** The Liquibase Command-Line Interface (CLI) allows developers to apply and manage database changes using simple commands.

-Liquibase simplifies the process of managing database changes and schema evolution, enhancing collaboration among development teams and database administrators.
-It is an essential tool for ensuring the integrity and reliability of database deployments, especially in agile and DevOps environments.